Paris-Bordeaux-Provence By Train

 Overview: Today we will catch a local train for a day trip to vineyard-surrounded Tain-l Hermitage, a small town (population as of 2015: 6,100) on the banks of the Rhône to the north of Valence.
 The steam locomotive will take us through the gorges of the Ardeche commune.
 The famous chocolate manufacturer Valrhona is based in Tain-l Hermitage, as well as a number of wineries.
 We will return to Valence for the night after having our fill.

-Overview: From Valence, we will return to our starting point, Paris, where we will retrieve our luggage and enjoy the rest of our day.
+Overview: From Valence, we will return to our departure point, Paris, where we will retrieve our luggage and enjoy the rest of our day.

 In the evening we dine together at a local restaurant.